Gee Vaucher

-Gee Vaucher (born 1945 in Dagenham, Essex, England) is a visual artist.
+Gee Vaucher (born Carole Vaucher in 1945 in Dagenham, Essex, England) is a visual artist primarily associated with the anarcho-punk band Crass.

 Biography

 Vaucher met her long-lasting creative partner Penny Rimbaud in the early 1960s when both were attending the South-East Essex Technical College and School of Art.
+The name 'Gee' derives from 'Grout', Rimbaud having responded to something Vaucher was complaining about with 'stop grouting' (rather than 'stop grousing'); "I said, 'you mean grousing'.
+Anyway, the Grout name stuck and everyone started calling me Grout, and then it gradually got shortened to Gee."

 In 1967, inspired by the film Inn of the Sixth Happiness, they set up the anarchist/pacifist open house Dial House in Essex, UK, which has now become firmly established as a 'centre for radical creativity'.

 In 2016, Vaucher was awarded an honorary doctorate from the University of Essex.